 What’s a nice egalitarian woman like you doing…?

-9 thoughts on “What’s a nice egalitarian woman like you doing…?”
+9 responses to “What’s a nice egalitarian woman like you doing…?”

 That being said, for me personally, I think the issue is a deal-breaker at this point, in part just because of my own (sinful?) gut reaction against complementarianism a la the Gospel Coalition.
 It's true — we're always going to have to "suck it up" in some way when we join a church.
 Thankfully, we can pray for the strength to submit to the body AND to work to make the church the place God wants it to be.